qutip/qutip/doc/installation.rst

     sudo port install py-qutip

-.. note:: The next step is optional, but is necessary if you plan to use the string (Cython) based time-dependent format.
-See :ref:`time`.

 Finally, we want to set the macports compiler to the vanilla GCC version.
 From the command line type::

     port select gcc